Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 (e) resource value of the aquifer.

-(10) The owner or operator must
+(10) The owner or operator shall

-determine and report the ground water flow rate and direction in the upper most
+determine and report the groundwater flow rate and direction in the upper most

-aquifer each time the ground water is sampled.
+aquifer each time the groundwater is sampled.

 (11) If the owner or operator determines that